 The implementations of this interface can be found under the eu.excitementproject.tl.toplevel.usecasetworunner package.

-Implementation of the Prototype
+Implementation of the Modules

 In the previous chapters, we have provided a detailed description of the data structures and interfaces we defined for the various transduction layer modules, including the core modules as well as the top level modules.
-In this chapter, we describe prototypical implementations of those modules, which show how the defined interfaces and data structures can be used to realize the two industrial use cases.
-We also show how they can be used to process all three languages and all three data channels that are part of the project.
+In this chapter, we describe the final implementations of those modules, which show how the defined interfaces and data structures were used to realize the two industrial use cases.

 Implementation of Decomposition Components

+Fragment Annotator Modules

-Fragment Annotator Module: class SentenceAsFragmentAnnotator (eu.excitementproject.tl.decomposition.fragmentannotator)
+class SentenceAsFragmentAnnotator [Gil] (eu.excitementproject.tl.decomposition.fragmentannotator)

 This class implements the interface FragmentAnnotator.
 This is a very simple fragment annotation method that annotates each sentence as a separate fragment.
 The component calls the given LAP or searches the input CAS to find the sentence annotation, and then annotates each sentence as one fragment.